 Authentic Native Handicrafts

 U.S. Department of Commerce National Oceanic

-Atmospheric Administration

-National Marine Fisheries Service
+Atmospheric Administration National Marine Fisheries Service Washington, D.C.

-Washington, D.C.
 20235

 Mr. Howard Rock Chairman, Village Art Upgrade Committee University of Alaska Fairbanks, Alaska 99701

 Dear Mr. Rock:

-This is in reply to your letter dated July 1, 1974, concerning the proposed rules to designate "Authentic Articles of Native Handicraft and Clothing," published in the Federal Register on June 3, 1974.
+This is in reply to your letter dated July 1, 1974, concerning the proposed rules to designate "Authentic Articles of Native Handicraft and Clothing," pub-Handicraft and Clothing," published in the Federal Register on June 3, 1974.

-Due to public response three joint hearings on the subject will be held in conjunction with the Fish and Wildlife Service.
-The harina and wittine Service.
-The hearings have been tentatively scheduled for mid-September, 1974, in Anchorage, Nome, and Fairbanks, Alaska.
-When final arrangements have been made, notice will be pub-lished in the Federal Register.
+Due to public response three oint hearings on the subject will be held in conjunction with the Fish and Wildlife Service.
+The hearings have been tentatively scheduled for mid-September, 1974 in Anchorage Name and 1974, in Anchorage, Nome, and

+Fairbanks, Alaska.

+When final arrangements have been made, notice will be published in the Federal Register.

 Sincerely, Robert W. Schoning Director

 Church Torn Down: Fred Stickman Is Sad

 Nulato, Alaska August 1, 1974

 Dear Editor:

 The church here was rebuilt in 1923 by a carpenter from Ruby, Alaska, the big mining town.
-How I remember the year as, my brother took them to Ruby and I went up to school and him to work out at the mines on bridge.
+How I remember the year town.
+How I remember the year was, my brother took them to Ruby and I went up to school and him to work out at the mines on bridge.
 They whipsawed the logs for bridge at Greenstone.
-And the sanctuary and altar were rebuilt by Brother Horweedle and Father Baud.
+And the sanctuary and altar were rebuilt by Brother Handweller at February and the sanctuary and alter were rebuilt by Brother Horweedle and Father Baud.
 How many people had, we had funeral for in that church.
 Good many in all these years.

-And I've been thinking one of

-these days I was going in there,

-but they beat me to it - they

-tore it all down.
+And I've been thinking one of these days I was going in there, but they beat me to it - they tore it all down. tore it all down.